 other

-• What is the function of the cavities in a cavity filter?
+• What does the "order" of a cavity filter represent?

 Subscribe to Our Newsletter